open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 scrape your services, and supports the [full set](https://github.com/prometheus/prometheus/blob/v2.28.1/docs/configuration/configuration.md#scrape_config) of configurations in
 `scrape_config`.

-If you are interested in [exemplars](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#exemplars), which is a recorded value that associates OTel context to a metric event, you can also use the Prometheus receiver to ingest them in the Prometheus format and convert it to OTLP format.
+If you are interested in [exemplars](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#exemplars), which is a recorded value that associates OTel context with a metric event, you can also use the Prometheus receiver to ingest them in the Prometheus format and convert it to OTLP format.
 This enables you to correlate traces with metrics.